-In just four years, Marriage Matters Jackson (MMJ) has provided hundreds of people with resources, fun events and healthy relationship workshops.
-Thousands more people have been reached with positive messages and information about marriage.
-Based on its success, as well as community need and response, and a plan of management and activity grounded in experience and research, Marriage Matters Jackson recently sought and was granted independent non-profit status.
+By 2010, Marriage Matters Jackson (MMJ) developed a reputation for fun events and healthy relationship workshops aimed at strengthening marriages and reducing divorce.
+Positive messaging and information about marriage reached thousands.
+Based on its successful programming, community need and response, and a plan of management and activity grounded in experience and research, Marriage Matters Jackson obtained independent non-profit status in 2010.